xiao-yao-tn/xiao-yao-tn.github.io/_posts/2023-03-14-master-bicep.md

 * Create a <em>update.bicep</em> file on Visual Studio Code In this file, input the properties that you want to update.
 You can check the details about allowed parameter/property [here]([https://learn.microsoft.com/en-us/azure/templates/microsoft.dbformysql/flexibleservers?pivots=deployment-language-bicep])
-* For example, if we want to change the backup retention days to 15, we can paste below sample code into the file.
+* For example, if we want to change the backup retention days to 15, we can paste below sample code into the file (change the server name accordingly).

 {% highlight shell %}
 //localtion and server name are needed. param location string = resourceGroup().location resource mysql 'Microsoft.DBforMySQL/flexibleServers@2021-05-01' = {
-name: 'jiebicepmysql'
+    name: 'bicepmyfs'
     location: location
     properties: {
         backup: {
             backupRetentionDays: 15
         }
     }
 }
 {% endhighlight %}

-* Upload the <em>update.bicep</em> file to the Cloudshell.
+* Right click the <em>update.bicep</em> file choose "Deploy Bicep File".
-* Run the below command to update the resource we just created.

-{% highlight shell %}
-az deployment group create --resource-group exampleRG --template-file update.bicep
-{% endhighlight %}
+* Enter the required information.